RobertBonagura/gregBee/README.md

 ## Addings tour dates

-Look below for how to edit the website and save your changes.
+Look below for how to:
+1. Edit the website and
+2. Save your changes

 ### Editing the website

-Open the `index.html` file at https://github.com/RobertBonagura/gregBee/blob/master/index.html
+1. Open the `index.html` file at https://github.com/RobertBonagura/gregBee/blob/master/index.html

-Edit the file using the pencil icon near the top of the page, pictured below:<br>
+2. Edit the file using the pencil icon near the top of the page, pictured below:<br>
 ![](./img/readme1.png)

-Scroll down to approximately line 102, you should see a series of blocks of code that look like the following:
+3. Scroll down to approximately line 102, you should see a series of blocks each of the following form:

 ```
 <!--